easysql/easy_sql/docs/easy_sql/backend/flink.md

             "base-url" = "..."
         }
     ],
-    // Define databases and tables that will be regsitered in flink.
+    // Define databases and tables that will be registered in flink.
     // The below configuration could be generated from the data source.
     "databases": [
         {